tronprotocol/documentation/README.md

 **Step2.**

-Visit our blockchain explorer to apply for Super Representative, please take [Running a Super Representative](https://github.com/tronprotocol/Documentation/blob/master/TRON_Protocol/Running_a_Super_Representative_EN.md) as reference.
+Visit our blockchain explorer to apply for Super Representative, please take [Running a Super Representative](https://github.com/ybhgenius/Documentation/blob/master/English_Documentation/TRON_Blockchain_Explorer_Introduction/Running_a_Super_Representative.md)

 **Step3.**

 After approval voting, the top 15 Super Representatives by total approval are selected in the testnet stage.
 The voting of Super Representative is held once every 4 hours.
-Please take [How to vote](https://github.com/tronprotocol/Documentation/blob/master/TRON_Protocol/How_to_vote_EN.md) as reference.
+Please take [How to vote](https://github.com/ybhgenius/Documentation/blob/master/English_Documentation/TRON_Blockchain_Explorer_Introduction/How_to_vote.md)

 ## How to become a recommended Super Representative.

 To become a recommended Super Representative, candidates must meet nine requirements and submit application to us.
 We will evaluate the quality and validity of the submitted information, based on the results of which announcements of recommended Super Representatives will be made  on TRON’s official forum (tronsr.org).
-Please take [A Guide to Recommended Super Representative Application](https://github.com/ybhgenius/Documentation/blob/master/TRON_Protocol/A_Guide_to_Recommended_Super_Representative_Application_EN.md) as reference.
+Please take [A Guide to Recommended Super Representative Application](https://github.com/ybhgenius/Documentation/blob/master/English_Documentation/A_Guide_to_Recommended_Super_Representative_Candidate.md)

-## FAQ

-For more information about running, application, voting of Super Representative, please visit [FAQ_about_SR](https://github.com/tronprotocol/Documentation/blob/master/FAQ_CN/FAQ_about_SR_CN.md).

 # 文档